ForkBombWindows/Fork-Bombs/README.md

 We make some exe to destroy/fork bomb windows computers!

 ## Getting Started
-Download our files and send the files to your enemies (at the Moment i had only exe)!
+Download our files and send the files to your enemies (at the Moment we only have .exe files to execute on a Windows PC.)!

 ### Prerequisites